 What Is the SAT Math Formula Sheet?

-The SAT math formula reference sheet focuses heavily on geometric equations, including:
+The SAT math formula reference sheet focuses on geometry, including:

 - Area formulas for circles, triangles, and rectangles.